profork/ROCKNIX-apps/README.md

 ---

- ## 🎮 Chiaki (PS4 & PS5 Remote Play Client)

-* Needs Mouse/Kb and/or touchpad with onscreen kb to login / exit
-* Rockchip SOC devices use panfrost.

----

 ## 🌐 Firefox Browser

 *(Compatibility varies — works on SM8550/ODIN 2 and RK3588; does not work on RK3566.
 4GB RAM minimum.)*